kimbrerfesten/kimbrerfesten/content/post/program.md

 ---

-Foreløbigt program for 2018 er nu klar.
+Program for 2018 er klar.